-One Sublime feature that can be pretty useful is the condensed preview of your code layout, especially for large pages.
-This allows you to quickly view and select areas of your code based on its overall shape and structure.
+Sublime Text offers a condensed code layout preview, particularly useful for large pages.
+This feature allows you to quickly navigate and select specific sections of code based on their overall structure.

-Sublime Text has a huge and active plugin community and with thousands of plugins available, any features you may miss from other text editors are likely to exist in the Sublime plugin repository.
+Sublime Text boasts a vast and active plugin community.
+With thousands of plugins available, you’re likely to find any missing features from other text editors in Sublime Text’s plugin repository.